mfractor/mfractor.content/ios-image-assets/README.md

 ![](img/retina-vs-non-retina.jpg)

 The image above was taken from the article ["Real retina vs. non-retina photos"](https://artauthority.net/real-retina-vs-non-retina-photos/) and is the magnified photo of two Mac displays.
-On the left we have an image presented on a non-retina display.
+On the left we have an image presented of the non-retina one.
 We can see that there's a lot of spacing around each of the dots that compromises the image quality.

 On the right we have the same picture presented on a retina display.
 This is a screen that has the same physical size of the left one but the resolution is doubled.
 We can see that the spacing aruond each pixel is much smaller, producing a higher quality image with much more details.
 The rounded edges are a lot smoother, as an example.